jcs090218/JCSUnity/docs/ScriptReference/Effects/2D/JCS_2DWaveEffect.md

 # JCS_2DWaveEffect

-Effect that make wave effect on the gameobject.
+Effect that make wave effect on the game object.

 ## Variables